 Battery fires are now a real and present threat across MRFs, in waste and recycling trucks, and in depots-in short, at every point across collection, disposal and recovery streams.
-But they are also becoming an increasing threat to businesses, consumers and public property, with incorrect disposal or storage in households or businesses and unmonitored collection points at public libraries all at risk.
+But they are also becoming an increasing threat to businesses, consumers and public property, with incorrect disposal or storage in households or businesses, and unmonitored collection points at public libraries all at risk.

 In one e-waste recycling facility, for example, a recent fire was caused by a lithium-ion battery in an electric toothbrush.
-Items containing embedded batteries are not conventional e-waste and can't be safely dismantled or recycled, yet at this facility half of all deliveries to this facility contain an item with an embedded battery, and one in five contain multiple embedded or loose batteries.
+Items containing embedded batteries are not conventional e-waste and can't be safely dismantled or recycled, yet at this facility half of all deliveries contain an item with an embedded battery, and one in five contain multiple embedded or loose batteries.

-6 https://www.accc.gov.au/system/files/Lithium-ion%20Batteries%20report_3_0.pdf
+&lt;sup>6 ACCC, 'Lithium-ion batteries and consumer product safety', October 2023, www.accc.gov.au/system/files/Lithium-ion%20Batteries%20report 3 0.pdf.